MileHacker Logo

 Local Specialties & Drinks

 • Leberkäse: A type of Bavarian meatloaf.
-Often serves sliced thick, hot from a butcher shop with sweet mustard in a bread roll, or like a plate meal with fried egg and potatoes.
+Often serves sliced thick, hot from a butcher shop with sweet mustard in a bread roll, or as a plate meal with fried egg and potatoes.

 • Weißwurstfrühstück: A traditional Bavarian white sausage breakfast.
 It comprises Weißwurst, sweet mustard (Süßer Senf), a freshly baked pretzel (Brezn), and a Weißbier (wheat beer).
 The tradition states consumption before noon.

 • Spezi: A unique non-alcoholic beverage, a mix of cola and orange soda, invented in Augsburg.
-This is a local specialty.
+This is a regional specialty.

 Street Food & Snacks